 Cons of a healthcare real estate developer:

-- Higher cost of capital than they're able to borrow
+- In some cases a higher cost of capital than health systems are able to borrow

 - Real estate control is limited

 Who needs a healthcare real estate developer?

 As a hospital executive, we know time is limited, yet highly valuable.
 The constant change in the healthcare industry leaves executives less time to react and adapt to their surroundings.
 Focus needs to be on patient experience, quality of care, human resources, medical equipment and the overall outlook for the community at large.
 By allowing an expert healthcare real estate developer like Boldt to take the financial risk and provide the capital for your expansion plans, it will free-up the available resources needed to focus on mission critical initiatives.